A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation Metric

 \section{Evaluation Metric}

-In order to compare the methods of TABLE~\ref{table:methods} w.r.t.\ our data set, a metric is needed.
-The purpose is to project the high dimensional 3D reconstruction error into (ideally) a one dimension measure.
-Several different metrics have been proposed for \nrsfm{} evaluation in the past literature, e.g.\ the Frobenius norm~\cite{Paladini:etal:2009}, mean~\cite{gotardo:ECCV2012}, variance normalized mean~\cite{GotardoCVPR2011} and RMSE~\cite{TaylorCVPR2010}.
+In order to compare the methods of Table~\ref{table:methods} w.r.t.\ our data set, a metric is needed.
+The purpose is to project the high dimensional 3D reconstruction error into (ideally) a one dimensional measure.